-Owners and brothers, Spiro Abdalnor and Jean Kaloosian, used to own a restaurant in Latakia, a port city in Syria, before they decided to move their families to Canada in 2013.
+Owner, Spiro Abdalnor, used to own a restaurant in Latakia, a port city in Syria, before he decided to move his family to Canada in 2013.

 The nearest body of water may no longer be the Mediterranean Sea, but given the restaurant's proximity to Lake Ontario, the brothers decided to keep the nautical thing going with anchor decor and seaman cap uniforms.

 We start off with a heavily spiced lentil soup with fried pita chips on top.